-According to him, “There’s a shift away from a finance team staffed by accountants performing bookkeeping duties to one that includes accountants, controllers, business process analysts and process owners.
+According to him, “There’s a shift away from a finance team staffed by accountants performing bookkeeping duties to one that includes accountants, controllers, business process analysts, and process owners.
 The structure has become more functional.”

-The need for analytical insight is changing the outcomes businesses expect from finance employees – these are now judgement-based roles.
+The need for analytical insight is changing the outcomes businesses expect from finance employees – these are now judgment-based roles.
 But that head for numbers and deep understanding of the business cannot be replaced.
 As Maarten put it to us, “The ideal employee will still understand the business and what is required to make that business grow.
 But they’ll understand the technology and how to get the most out of it.”

 Given that we are in a transitory period for finance teams, we expect to see more temporary project-based technology professionals in finance departments, as more systems are automated.
 These roles will likely be staffed by consultancy firms with specialist knowledge.

 But accountants within the finance team will need to understand this technology and how it can help them move to a more wide-ranging, central role within an organization – they won’t just be accountants anymore.
 Strategic decisions based on thorough analysis will be how employees add value – they need to be more outward-looking and customer-focused.
 New legislation and technology also mean that life-long learning will be of increasing importance in the years to come.